jkaye2012/organizing-chaos/content/posts/go-slow-move-fast.md

 title: "Go slow to move fast"
 date: 2023-03-18
 draft: false
+tags:
+  - practices
+  - sdlc
 ---

 {{<tagline>}}
-Engineering teams can often improve their long-term development velocity by slowing down in the short term
+Engineering teams can often improve their long-term development velocity by slowing down in the short term.
 {{</tagline>}}

 ## A shared misunderstanding